Choens/git-for-research-scientists/README.md

 ## OS X Users

-For users interested in using Git on OS X, I don't have any recommendations.
+To use Git on OS X, I don't have any recommendations.

 If anyone has any suggestions for the best way to install Git and a good Git Gui onto OS X, I am happy to update this README.

+If anyone thinks I should list additional tools here, let me know.
+Please understand that non-FOSS suggestions are likely to be rejected.
+And no, I don't want you to lecture me about the fact I'm using GH to say this.